 The Student Conduct Process is an educational one by which the University strives to instill in its students an understanding that they are responsible for their actions.
-When a student fails to uphold the responsibilities outlined in the Code of Student Responsibility or other policies, the University has an obligation to help him/her come to a deeper understanding of how his/her behavior impacts the campus environment.
+When a student fails to uphold the responsibilities outlined in the Code of Student Responsibility or other policies, the University has an obligation to help them come to a deeper understanding of how their behavior impacts the campus environment.

 There are several reasons for imposing conduct sanctions: